LKozai/NFLScheduleApp_ReactNative/README.md

 # NFL Schedule App

 A mobile-friendly and intuitive React Native app built using Expo Snack.
-The app displays weekly NFL schedules with real-time scores and game information, powered by the FantasyData API.
+The app displays weekly NFL schedules with real-time scores and game information, powered by TheRundown's API.

 ---